How to Grow Herbs in Containers

 Planning Your Herb Container Garden

 I am a planner and nowhere is this more helpful than when growing plants.
-The reason it is best to plan ahead is that you will not only save loads of time but also ensure the very best results with your herb garden.
+Planning ahead will not only save you time but it will also ensure the very best results with your herb garden year over year.

-Some herb plants require more sun or less water than others, and how they grow will also differ.
-For example, if you plant Fennel next to Basil, as the Fennel grows it will block out the sun affecting the growth of the Basil.
+Companion planting will also help you to keep certain plants from others.
+For example, if you plant Fennel next to Basil, as the Fennel grows, it will block out the sun, affecting the growth of the Basil.

 What herbs should you grow in an herb garden?

-When planning your herb garden, consider the herbs you use most in your kitchen.
+When planning your herb container garden, consider the herbs you use most in your kitchen.
 The most common herbs include rosemary, parsley, thyme, oregano, basil, mint, and dill.
-But you may not use all of these herbs frequently enough to want to grow them all.
+But you may not use these herbs frequently enough to want to grow them all.

 In our home, basil is a staple.
-There is nothing quite as wonderful as fresh basil and having a supply right there on my window sill whenever I need it really has transformed my kitchen.
+There is nothing quite as wonderful as fresh basil and having a supply right there on my window sill whenever I need it allows me to up the flavor of so many of my dishes.

 basil growing in a herb container of misc plants

-Start with what you use the most; you can always expand your garden if you find you have the space to do so.
-When I started my first herb garden I chose 4 of my favorites and expanded things from there.
+Start with the herbs you use the most; you can always expand your garden if you find you have the space.
+When I started my first herb garden, I chose four of my favorites and expanded from there.

 SLCG PRO TIP: When gardening, the trick to not getting overwhelmed is to start out small.
 Pick a few of your favorites and give them a try.
 With only a few, you will be more easily able to keep up with watering, trimming, and even using the herbs that you grow.